Back to school: breaking down an index fund

 This is what the index is doing on a less extreme scale.
 Despite the fact that most stocks turn out to be at best yawners and at worse worthless, the index is searching for exposure to the big winners to offset everything else.
 It searches by diversifying widely.

 2. Good index investors watch fund construction for tax reasons.
 The index fund industry is getting better here in general, and they were already good.
 Under the hood of the index fund, managers are swapping positions to minimize tax exposure.
-You can read about one of these techniques, called heartbeat trades, here.
+You can read about one of these techniques, called heartbeat trades, in this article from Bloomberg.

 3. Indexes create good investment behavior.
 This year, indexes have been pushed out of the news by stock trading hype.
 That's fine.
 Look, if you're locked in your college dorm room and you already dominate the record board on Grand Theft Auto, maybe trading some stocks on an app is a good idea.
 The market went on a tear over the past year, and because you're probably not controlling for baseline performance or worrying about all those capital gains tax bills your trading will create in April, you feel pretty smart.
 But what you have done is taught yourself some very bad habits.
 On the other hand, indexing builds habits of patience, humility toward the market, tax awareness, and reduced financial media consumption.